jiy173/selfievideostabilization/README.md

 The 26 example selfie videos can be downloaded at [example videos](https://drive.google.com/file/d/1Vft8LML8ZpO0fKjG-cU6-ruTHOjOw0zw/view?usp=sharing "example videos")

+## Dataset
+The authors are still working on making the dataset fully public, due to the difficulty of uploading the oversized detected feature points and face vertices.
+While we are resovling the issues, we first make the raw videos and detected masks available at [Selfie_Video_Dataset](https://mega.nz/folder/ftVmSTQS#iWV1Kunz0FGLA4b51A7Q0g).
+We will update the follow-up data to this folder.
+Please stay tuned for more data and training code.

 ## Reference
 If you find our work useful, please cite our paper: